La Souriante Madame Beudet: Synopsis

 Monsieur Beudet frequently puts an empty revolver to his head and threatens to shoot himself as a practical joke or to emphasize his frustration.
 He does this so often that it no longer surprises his wife or friends.
 One night, Monsieur Beudet gets some theater tickets, but his wife refuses to go with him.
 While he is gone, Madame Beudet spends some time reflecting on her marriage to a slovenly, unromantic man who does things like lock the lid of her piano when he's upset with her; she puts a bullet into her husband's revolver so he will accidentally kill himself the next time he repeats his joke.

 After a sleepless night, Madame Beudet comes to feel remorse for the trap she has set.
 Unfortunately, that day Monsieur Beudet's office is never unoccupied long enough for her to remove the bullet from the revolver.
 Monsieur Beudet calls for his wife to ask her about some large household expenses.
 He gets worked up and, thinking the revolver is empty like it usually is, he points it at himself and then turns it on his wife.
 He shoots, but the bullet misses Madame Beudet.
 Monsieur Beudet wrongly surmises that his wife was trying to commit suicide.
 He embraces her and says "How could I live without you?"

+Legacy

+La Souriante Madame Beudet is considered by some to be the first feminist film.
+Les Misères de l'aiguille (1914) and its themes of militant feminism, however, predate the 1923 Dulac film, as does Lois Weber's Where Are My Children?
+(1916) and Margaret Sanger's Birth Control (1917).